JCotton1123/win-log-mgmt/README.md

 ### Windows servers

-Install [snare](https://www.intersectalliance.com/our-product/snare-agent/operating-system-agents/snare-agent-for-windows/) and configure it to the log to your newsyslog server.
+Install [snare](https://www.intersectalliance.com/our-product/snare-agent/operating-system-agents/snare-agent-for-windows/) and configure it to the log to your syslog-ng server.